-Jeffrey Carr from NYU Stern’s Berkley Center for Entrepreneurship talks about the need for mentors in the New York startup scene
+Jeffrey Carr of NYU Stern’s Berkley Center for Entrepreneurship Talks About Need for Mentors in NY Startup Scene

 Let’s be honest; the rush to grab funding in the New York startup community has brought out committed entrepreneurs as well as the ne’er-do-wells looking to make a quick buck.
 Not everyone is born with the savvy to create a killer idea, but Jeffrey Carr works to help those who—with the right mentors—can produce solid businesses.
 “One of the hurdles New York City has is, as good as the tech scene is, you’ve got to get those people together,” he says.

 Carr is the executive director of the Berkley Center for Entrepreneurship at the Leonard N. Stern School of Business at New York University, which connects its students with experienced entrepreneurs and others from the business community eager to share their knowledge.
 Carr says such mentors can help new entrepreneurs who keep open minds about their real world prospects.
 “I’m not naïve enough to think people actually learn from other people’s mistakes,” he says.